sapientcoffee/pcf-useful-scripts/backup/README.md

 The reason for having a `backup_ert.sh` and `backup_ert_bponly.sh` is because the Cloud Controller does not allow writes while a backup of Elastic Runtime is being taken.
 This is to ensure that the system is in a consistent state while being backed up.
 If you are using the internal NFS server as your blobstore, backing it up can take a long time.
 If leaving the system in a read-only state is a concern, you can opt to only back up the buildpacks and re-push all of your apps (-nfs bp), or you can skip the application cache (-nfs lite) to reduce the time that the Cloud Controller is in a read-only state.

-The dependencies to run these scripts are;
+The dependencies to run all these scripts are;

 * [cfops](http://www.cfops.io/)
 * [uaac](https://docs.pivotal.io/pivotalcf/1-10/adminguide/uaa-user-management.html) or [GitHub](https://github.com/cloudfoundry/cf-uaac)